 GeneCards Summary for TLR5 Gene

 TLR5 (Toll Like Receptor 5) is a Protein Coding gene.
-Diseases associated with TLR5 include Melioidosis and Systemic Lupus Erythematosus 1.
-Among its related pathways are NF-KappaB Family Pathway and Diseases associated with the TLR signaling cascade.
+Diseases associated with TLR5 include Systemic Lupus Erythematosus 1 and Melioidosis.
+Among its related pathways are Phagocytosis of Microbes and Bacterial infections in CF airways.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and interleukin-1 receptor binding.
-An important paralog of this gene is TLR3.
+An important paralog of this gene is TLR8.

 UniProtKB/Swiss-Prot Summary for TLR5 Gene

 Pattern recognition receptor (PRR) located on the cell surface that participates in the activation of innate immunity and inflammatory response (PubMed:11323673, PubMed:18490781).
 Recognizes small molecular motifs named pathogen-associated molecular pattern (PAMPs) expressed by pathogens and microbe-associated molecular patterns (MAMPs) usually expressed by resident microbiota (PubMed:29934223).
 Upon ligand binding such as bacterial flagellins, recruits intracellular adapter proteins MYD88 and TRIF leading to NF-kappa-B activation, cytokine secretion and induction of the inflammatory response (PubMed:20855887, PubMed:11489966).
 Plays thereby an important role in the relationship between the intestinal epithelium and enteric microbes and contributes to the gut microbiota composition throughout life (By similarity).